psean21c/Python/hackerrank/interview/README.md

 #

+The site below is my reference which I frequently study .. it is wonderful and well organized.

 http://www.bogotobogo.com/python/

 Below is my practice note which I prepared Python technical skills

 ## 1) Write f() to yield list of power function